 - At the time of purchase, you will only be charged for the first payment.
 The remaining balance will be held on your credit card.
 After each monthly payment, the amount held from your available balance will be reduced to the new remaining balance (the held amount might appear as “pending”).

 Go to Checkout Page → Proceed with Splitit

 Is ELITONE covered by insurance?

 Some insurance providers cover the cost of ELITONE, but we do not process insurance payments.
-You will purchase ELITONE and then submit the invoice to your insurer for reimbursement.
+You would purchase ELITONE, and then submit the invoice to your insurer for reimbursement.

 Insurance companies have different coverage requirements.
-You may need evidence that you’ve tried Kegel exercises for at least 4 weeks.
-It may be helpful to have your doctor complete a Detailed Written Order.
+You may need evidence that you’ve tried Kegel exercises for at least 4 weeks, so it may be helpful to have your doctor complete a Detailed Written Order.

-When calling to discuss ELITONE with your insurer, ask whether they cover “Non-implanted Pelvic floor Electrical Stimulator” HCPCS/DME code E0740.
+When calling to discuss ELITONE with your insurer, ask whether they cover “non-implanted pelvic floor electrical stimulators” HCPCS/DME code E0740.